 Darshan Yeshiva provides distance learning conversion to Judaism through a referral system that connects ordained rabbis and cantors (“mentors”) with students (hopefully, you).
 You and your mentor are in charge of your conversion education and process, and we provide administrative and technological support.
 With this in mind, we recommend you give serious consideration to your choice of mentor and think about the many factors involved in conversion.

-In addition, individuals who are current citizens of one or more of the listed countries and are living abroad may be considered.
-We do not provide any kind of conversion with the purpose of Jewish citizenship in Israel for any reason.
+Lastly, we do not provide any kind of conversion with the purpose of Jewish citizenship in Israel for any reason.
 You’ll find our Israel policy here.

 Once you have completed your online Jewish learning and mentor sessions, you and your mentor will schedule your ending ritual component, if applicable.
 You will need to complete all student payments before this time.
 Your program tuition pays for your beit din (rabbinic court) and mikveh (ritual immersion), so you will not incur additional fees.